Rudy Ray Moore: Dolemite records and wider acclaim

-According to Moore, there was a wino named Rico, and Moore heard him on the street corner doing all these raps and rhymes:
+According to Moore, the genesis for his decision to develop the "Dolemite" character came when he invited Rico into Dolphin's, where he let him perform:

 Moore began recording the stories, and assumed the role of "Dolemite" in his club act and on recordings.
 In 1970–71 he recorded three albums of material, Eat Out More Often, This Pussy Belongs To Me, and The Dirty Dozens, where "with jazz and R&B musicians playing in the background, [Moore] would recite raunchy, sexually explicit rhymes that often had to do with pimps, prostitutes, players, and hustlers."

 Moore was influenced by more mainstream comedians such as Redd Foxx and Richard Pryor, as well as by traditions such as the Dozens.
 The recordings were usually made in Moore's apartment, with friends in attendance to give a party atmosphere.
 The album covers and contents were often too racy to be put on display in record stores, but the records became popular through word of mouth and were highly successful in Black American communities, where his "warped wit and anti-establishment outlook" were embraced.